Ginger’s Journey from Horrible Skin & Itchiness to Wellness

 We did all that the vet told us to do and she still wasn’t doing any better.
 Actually, she was worse!
 We took her back a week later; he did another skin scraping which was negative again for Mange.
 He didn’t have any other suggestions except to take her to a doggy dermatologist and gave her another shot and more antibiotics.
 I suggested running a thyroid test and he agreed to do that.
 Her T4 thyroid result was low so I went ahead and did the full thyroid work up and that came back fine.
 By this time I didn’t know what to do, as I knew the dermatologist would be quite expensive and I wasn’t sure that that was something we really wanted to do.

-It is now just past 3 months and Ginger is doing so much better.
+It is now just past 3 months and Ginger is doing so much better (picture 2 above).
 She has grown most of her hair back but still has some issues on her head and legs.
 For the most part, she is doing quite well and has gained most of her weight back.
 She’s still a bit itchy but the baths are down to twice a week.
 I have also added coconut oil and omega 3-6-9 to her diet.
-She’s come a long way in 3 months and I’m sure she has more time before she is completely through the detox as she has had her 13th birthday and it’s supposed to take a month for every year.
+She’s come a long way in 3 months and I’m sure she has more time before she is completely through the detox as she has had her 13th birthday and it’s supposed to take a month for every year. (picture 3 above – is about beginning of 2009)

 I am very happy with the results that NZYMES® Healthy-Skin Kit has provided and the new diet has given her.
 My theory is, we had adopted a Parrot in January of 2008 and Ginger wasn’t happy with not getting all the attention or having a bird in the house, even though she got, even more, attention now to compensate for her being nervous around the parrot.
 I think her immune system suffered from her age, the antibiotics that we gave her, cortisone shots, the immunizations and lack of good nutrition even though we fed her a middle of the road dog food.
 She still doesn’t like the bird but seems more tolerable of her.
 I hope she will have a couple more happy and healthy years with us thanks to NZYMES® Healthy-Skin Kit.